gallery | galeri

 Alan, when it was cold and wet, taking shelter, found that he didn’t have to move to take photographs, the world came to him.
 If it moved on, it was not before he had captured some strange collage of light, colour and humanity in his camera.
 Colour particularly came into play and some of the photographs became quite abstract and, with the movement of his subjects, a blurring of reality.

 Looking Out, Looking In: Views of Urban windows is the latest collection of photographs by Aberystwyth street photographer, Alan Hale.
 Alan shares a double preview with photographer Anthony Stokes whose work is showing at ffotogaleri y gofeb.
-Both exhibitions are previewing on 3 May 2018, 6.30 - 8.00pm.
+Both exhibitions are previewing on 3 May 2018 and will run until 31 August 2018.

 Ffotogaleri y gofeb is designed to bring established photographers to a new audience here in mid Wales.
 Whereas, the bookshop is a place where invited photographers can have an early solo exhibition or have their first photograph shown publicly by taking part in our annual Open Submission.
 All shows are curated by us in close collaboration with exhibitors.
 We take on the cost of the mounting and framing of the exhibitions and we take an agreed percentage of the gallery sales.
 We record each of the shows for our own archive, so take a look below to get an idea of past exhibitions and what we can provide.

 Our new photography gallery ffotogaleri y gofeb opened at the end of November 2017.
 Our new show, More from The Valleys - the work of Anthony Stokes, is previewing on Thursday 3 May, and is open to the public from Friday 4 May, 2018.